A list of things, that I have used or wish to try using, in order to make sound come out of my computer.

 Also the rather improved sibling…

-A derivative of Ableton live that attempts to remove the irritations and bloat and address certain long-standing annoyances.
-It’s cheaper and in fact pretty good, if you can live without all the fancy Ableton libraries.
+A derivative of Ableton live that attempts to remove the irritations and bloat while addressing certain long-standing annoyances.
+It’s cheaper and IMO better, although the community of fancy libraries and patches is smaller.
+I’m trying to reduce the number of moving parts in my audio setup so this is not a problem for me.
 I think I can.
 See Bitwig.

 DAW-optimized Dropbox workalikes.